AAEC Projects

 AAEC and consortium partners believe that arts and culturally responsive teaching practices are essential for all Alaskan students.
 This belief, coupled with sparse data and the lack of a statewide coordinated arts education plan led AAEC to propose this project with DEED and ASCA.
 A statewide data project will help communities understand how students do, or do not, have access to learning in and through the arts.

-At this point in the endeavor, we are finishing up Phase 1 and have received and accepted a grant for Phase 2 which will being on January 1, 2024.
+As of December 2023, we are finishing up Phase 1 and have received and accepted a grant for Phase 2 which will being on January 1, 2024.

 Project Description